 Bringing in the element of Gamification

-Structural Gamification: One of the more popular means of adding interactions without revisiting your entire learning library, structural gamification is a way of moving a learner through the content, without changing the content itself.
+Structural Gamification: One of the more popular means of adding interactions without revisiting your entire learning library, structural gamification is a way of moving a learner through the content, without changing the content itself (best suited for employee training).

 Essentially, we form an old school incentive structure that could take multiple forms: